 Having eclipsed 2.5 million users, MX appears for the first time as a featured vendor in Forrester's Vendor Landscape: Pick The Right Digital Money Management Technologies.
 The March 17 report advises FIs to deeply integrate money management capabilities into digital banking and look for a partner who understands their business objectives rather than just a technical fit.

 Founded in 2010, MX is the youngest company featured in the report and is one of only three vendors with more than 450 existing deployments, joining Digital Insight (1995) and Yodlee (1999).
 Out of 12 featured vendors, MX also has the third largest number of money management employees (167).
-MX clients include USAA, ATB Financial, Boeing Employees' Credit Union and Mountain America Credit Union.
+MX clients include USAA, ATB Financial, and Boeing Employees' Credit Union.
 Last week MX announced a multi-year deal to provide data aggregation capabilities to USAA, allowing the financial services company to offer additional money management services to its members in the U.S. military community.

 Forrester notes that the digital money management software market is beginning to consolidate, as a number of financial software vendors have acquired DMM vendors "to cement their digital banking or financial advisor software capabilities."
 This trend includes the acquisition of IND Group by Misys, Digital Insight by NCR, Figlo by Advent Solutions and Yodlee by Envestnet.
 Forrester observes that "other banking platform vendors have formed partnerships with money management vendors, such as Backbase's partnership with MX Technologies."